timescale/docs/cloud/high-availability.md

 <highlight type="note">
 Timescale Cloud offers different tools to help improve the availability of services, but also needs help from the user.
-It is recommend Cloud users follow best practices to avoid situations like consistently maxing out CPU usage.
-These practices can result in worst-case scenarios like WAL archiving getting queued behind other processes, causing a failure to result in larger data loss in the event of a failure.
-That said, Cloud actively monitors for scenarios like these to help catch them before a failure occurs.
+We recommend that Cloud users follow best practices to avoid situations like consistently maxing out CPU usage.
+These practices can result in worst-case scenarios like WAL archiving getting queued behind other processes, causing a failure to result in larger data loss.
+To mitigate this, Cloud actively monitors for such scenarios to help catch them before a failure occurs.
 </highlight>